 [*] Hancock says that the Bish website is not designed for use in schools.
 He sells separate resources for use in the classroom.

-This affordable conference in London on Saturday 15 October will be looking at the impact on young people in particular of the “sex work is real work” ideology that increasingly dominates universities and, as we have seen in this article, is now being promoted to schoolchildren via “sex education” classes.
+This conference took place in London on Saturday 15 October 2022.
+It looked at the impact on young people in particular of the “sex work is real work” ideology that increasingly dominates universities and, as we have seen in this article, is now being promoted to schoolchildren via “sex education” classes.
+For recordings and transcripts of the talks, see Students for sale: Tools for resistance.

 - What are we talking about when we talk of the sex industry?